Join the Academy

 Break Into 3

-Show your protagonist’s conscious decision to pursue the next step—the one where they’ll face their mistakes, resolve all the problems from Act 2, and fix things the right way this time.
+The Break Into Three is where you should show your protagonist’s conscious decision to pursue the next step—the one where they’ll face their mistakes, resolve all the problems from Act 2, and fix things the right way this time.

 Finale